cotes2020/jekyll-theme-chirpy/_posts/01AWS/0boto3code/ec2-client-rest.md

         *   **InstanceCount** _(integer) --_

-            The number of instances the Covertible Reserved Instance offering can be applied to.
+            The number of instances the convertible Reserved Instance offering can be applied to.
 This parameter is reserved and cannot be specified in a request

         *   **OfferingId** _(string) --_ **[REQUIRED]**